Save to shopping list

 1.1 This Internet Shop's privacy policy is informative, which means that it is not a source of obligation for the Service Recipients or the Customers of the Internet Shop.
 The Privacy Policy contains mainly the rules regarding personal data processing by the Administrator in the Internet Shop, including the basis, purposes and duration of personal data processing and the rights of data subjects, as well as information on the use of Cookies and analytical tools in the Internet Shop.

-1.3 Personal data in the Online Shop are processed by the Administrator in accordance with applicable laws, in particular in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation) - hereinafter referred to as "RODO" or "RODO Regulation".
-The official text of the RODO Regulation: http://eur-lex.europa.eu/legalcontent/PL/TXT/?uri=CELEX%3A32016R0679
+1.4 Personal data in the Online Shop are processed by the Administrator in accordance with applicable laws, in particular in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation) – hereinafter referred to as "RODO" or "RODO Regulation".
+The official text of the RODO Regulation: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016R0679.

-1.4 The use of the Online Shop, including making purchases, is voluntary.
-Similarly, the related provision of personal data by the Service Recipent or Client using the Online Shop is voluntary, subject to two exceptions: (1) conclusion of agreements with the Administrator - failure to provide personal data necessary for the conclusion and performance of a Sales Agreement or an agreement for the provision of an Electronic Service with the Administrator in the cases and to the extent indicated on the website of the Internet Shop and in the Terms and Conditions of the Internet Shop and this Privacy Policy results in the impossibility to conclude that agreement.
+1.5 The use of the Online Shop, including making purchases, is voluntary.
+Similarly, the related provision of personal data by the Service Recipient or Client using the Online Shop is voluntary, subject to two exceptions: (1) conclusion of agreements with the Administrator – failure to provide personal data necessary for the conclusion and performance of a Sales Agreement or an agreement for the provision of an Electronic Service with the Administrator in the cases and to the extent indicated on the website of the Internet Shop and in the Terms and Conditions of the Internet Shop and this Privacy Policy results in the impossibility to conclude that agreement.
 Providing personal data in such a case is a contractual requirement and if the data subject wants to conclude a given agreement with the Administrator, he or she is obliged to provide the required data.
-Each time the scope of data required to conclude a contract is indicated previously on the website of the Internet Shop and in the Terms and Conditions of the Internet Shop; (2) statutory obligations of the Administrator - providing personal data is a statutory requirement resulting from universally applicable laws imposing an obligation to process personal data on the Administrator (e.g. processing of data for the purposes of keeping tax or accounting books), and failing to provide such data will prevent the Administrator from fulfilling those obligations.
+Each time the scope of data required to conclude a contract is indicated previously on the website of the Internet Shop and in the Terms and Conditions of the Internet Shop; (2) statutory obligations of the Administrator – providing personal data is a statutory requirement resulting from universally applicable laws imposing an obligation to process personal data on the Administrator (e.g. processing of data for the purposes of keeping tax or accounting books) and failing to provide such data will prevent the Administrator from fulfilling those obligations.

-1.5 The Controller shall exercise particular care to protect the interests of persons to whom the personal data processed by him/her relate, and in particular shall be responsible for and ensure that the data collected by him/her are: (1) processed lawfully; (2) collected for specified, legitimate purposes and not subject to further processing incompatible with those purposes; (3) substantively correct and adequate in relation to the purposes for which they are processed; (4) kept in a form which permits identification of data subjects for no longer than is necessary to achieve the purpose of processing; and (5) processed in a manner which ensures adequate security of personal data, including protection against unauthorised or unlawful processing and accidental loss, destruction or damage, by means of appropriate technical or organisational measures.
+1.6 The Controller shall exercise particular care to protect the interests of persons to whom the personal data processed by him/her relate, and in particular shall be responsible for and ensure that the data collected by him/her are: (1) processed lawfully; (2) collected for specified, legitimate purposes and not subject to further processing incompatible with those purposes; (3) substantively correct and adequate in relation to the purposes for which they are processed; (4) kept in a form which permits identification of data subjects for no longer than is necessary to achieve the purpose of processing; and (5) processed in a manner which ensures adequate security of personal data, including protection against unauthorised or unlawful processing and accidental loss, destruction or damage, by means of appropriate technical or organisational measures.

-1.6 Having regard to the nature, scope, context and purposes of the processing and the risk of violation of the rights or freedoms of natural persons of varying probability and seriousness, the Controller shall implement appropriate technical and organisational measures to ensure that the processing is carried out in accordance with this Regulation and to be able to demonstrate it.
+1.7 Having regard to the nature, scope, context and purposes of the processing and the risk of violation of the rights or freedoms of natural persons of varying probability and seriousness, the Controller shall implement appropriate technical and organisational measures to ensure that the processing is carried out in accordance with this Regulation and to be able to demonstrate it.
 These measures shall be reviewed and updated as necessary.
 The Controller shall apply technical measures to prevent unauthorised persons from acquiring and modifying personal data transmitted electronically.

-1.7 All words, phrases and acronyms appearing in this Privacy Policy and starting with a capital letter (e.g. Seller, Internet Shop, Electronic Service) shall be understood in accordance with their definition contained in the Rules of the Internet Shop available at the websites of the Internet Shop.
+1.8 All words, phrases and acronyms appearing in this Privacy Policy and starting with a capital letter (e.g. Seller, Internet Shop, Electronic Service) shall be understood in accordance with their definition contained in the Rules of the Internet Shop available at the websites of the Internet Shop.

-2.1 The Controller shall be entitled to process personal data where, and to the extent that, one or more of the following conditions are met: (1) the data subject has given his or her consent to the processing of his or her personal data for one or more specified purposes; (2) processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract; (3) processing is necessary for compliance with a legal obligation incumbent on the Controller or (4) processing is necessary for the purposes of legitimate interests pursued by the Controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.
+2.1 The Controller shall be entitled to process personal data where, and to the extent that, one or more of the following conditions are met: (1) the data subject has given his or her consent to the processing of his or her personal data in one or more specified purposes; (2) processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract; (3) processing is necessary for compliance with a legal obligation incumbent on the Controller; or (4) processing is necessary for the purposes of legitimate interests pursued by the Controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

 3. PURPOSE, BASIS AND DURATION OF DATA PROCESSING IN THE ONLINE SHOP

-3.1 In each case, the purpose, basis and period and recipients of personal data processed by the Administrator result from the actions taken by a given Service Recipient or Client in the Internet Shop or by the Administrator.
-For example, if the Customer decides to make purchases in the Internet Shop and chooses personal collection of the purchased Product instead of courier delivery, his or her personal data will be processed in order to perform the Sales Agreement concluded, but will no longer be made available to the carrier performing the shipment on behalf of the Administrator.
+3.1 In each case, the purpose, basis and period and the recipients of personal data processed by the Administrator result from the actions taken by a given Service Recipient or Client in the Internet Shop or by the Administrator.
+For example, if the Customer decides to make purchases in the Internet Shop and chooses personal collection of the purchased Product instead of courier delivery, his or her personal data will be processed in order to perform the concluded Sales Agreement, but will no longer be made available to the carrier performing the shipment on behalf of the Administrator.

 3.2 The Administrator can process personal data within the Internet Shop for the following purposes, on the basis and for the periods indicated in the table below:

-Legal basis of data processing
+Purpose of data processing Legal basis of data processing Data storage period

-Article 6(1)(b) of the RODO Regulation (performance of a contract) - processing is necessary for the performance of a contract to which the data subject is a party or to take steps at the request of the data subject prior to entering into a contract.
+Performance of a Sales Agreement or an agreement for the provision of Electronic Services or taking action at the request of the data subject prior to entering into the aforementioned agreements Article 6(1)(b) of the RODO Regulation (performance of a contract) – processing is necessary for the performance of a contract to which the data subject is a party or to take steps at the request of the data subject prior to entering into a contract The data shall be stored for the period necessary for the execution, termination or other expiration of the concluded Sales Agreement or Electronic Service Agreement.

-The data shall be stored for the period of existence of the legally justified interest pursued by the Administrator, however, not longer than for the period within which the Administrator's claims against the data subject by virtue of the Administrator's economic activity are time-barred.
+Direct marketing Article 6(1)(f) of the RODO Regulation (legitimate interest of the controller) – processing is necessary for the purposes deriving from the Administrator's legitimate interests – consisting in promoting the interests and the good image of the Administrator, its Internet Shop and striving to sell the Products The data shall be stored for the period of existence of the legally justified interest pursued by the Administrator, however, not longer than for the period within which the Administrator's claims against the data subject by virtue of the Administrator's economic activity are time-barred.
 The period of limitation shall be determined by law, in particular the Civil Code (the basic limitation period for claims related to business activities is three years, and for a Sales Agreement two years).

 The Administrator may not process data for the purposes of direct marketing in the case of an effective objection to this effect expressed by the data subject.

-Article 6(1)(a) of the RODO Regulation (consent) - the data subject has given consent for his/her personal data to be processed for marketing purposes by the Administrator.
+Marketing Article 6(1)(a) of the RODO Regulation (consent) – the data subject has given consent for his/her personal data to be processed for marketing purposes by the Administrator Data shall be stored until the data subject withdraws his/her consent to the further processing of his/her data for this purpose.

-Article 6(1)(c) of the RODO Regulation in conjunction with Article 74(2) of the Accounting Act, i.e. of 30 January 2018.
-(Journal of Laws of 2018, item 395) - processing is necessary for the fulfilment of a legal obligation incumbent on the Administrator
+Bookkeeping Article 6(1)(c) of the RODO Regulation in conjunction with Article 74(2) of the Accounting Act, i.e. of 30 January 2018 (Journal of Laws of 2018, item 395) – processing is necessary for the fulfilment of a legal obligation incumbent on the Administrator The data are kept for the period required by legal regulations requiring the Administrator to keep accounting books (5 years, counting from the beginning of the year following the financial year to which the data refer).

-The data is stored for the period of existence of the legally justified interest pursued by the Administrator, however no longer than for the period of limitation of claims that may be raised against the Administrator (the basic limitation period for claims against the Administrator is six years).
+Establishing, asserting or defending claims which may be raised by the Administrator or which may be raised against the Administrator Article 6(1)(f) of the RODO Regulation (legitimate interest of the controller) – processing is necessary for the purposes resulting from the Administrator's legitimate interests – consisting in determining, asserting or defending claims which may be raised by the Administrator or which may be raised against the Administrator The data is stored for the period of existence of the legally justified interest pursued by the Administrator, however no longer than for the period of limitation of claims that may be raised against the Administrator (the basic limitation period for claims against the Administrator is six years).

-The data shall be stored for the period of existence of the legally justified interest pursued by the Administrator, however not longer than the period within which the Administrator's claims against the data subject by virtue of the Administrator's economic activity are time-barred.
+Using the Internet Shop website and ensuring its proper operation Article 6(1)(f) of the RODO Regulation (legitimate interest of the Administrator) – processing is necessary for the purposes deriving from the Administrator's legitimate interests – consisting in running and maintaining the Internet Shop's website The data shall be stored for the period of existence of the legally justified interest pursued by the Administrator, however not longer than the period within which the Administrator's claims against the data subject by virtue of the Administrator's economic activity are time-barred.
 The period of limitation shall be determined by law, in particular the Civil Code (the basic limitation period for claims related to business activities is three years, and for a Sales Agreement two years).

-The data shall be stored for the period of existence of the legally justified interest pursued by the Administrator, however, no longer than for the period of expiration of the Administrator's claims against the data subject on account of the Administrator's economic activity.
-The period of limitation shall be determined by law, in particular the Civil Code (the basic limitation period for claims related to business activities is three years, and for a Sales Agreement - two years).
+Keeping statistics and analysing traffic in the Internet Shop Article 6(1)(f) of the RODO Regulation (legitimate interest of the controller) – processing is necessary for the purposes resulting from the Administrator's legitimate interests – consisting in conducting statistics and traffic analysis in the Internet Shop in order to improve the functioning of the Internet Shop and increase sales of Products The data shall be stored for the period of existence of the legally justified interest pursued by the Administrator, however, no longer than for the period of expiration of the Administrator's claims against the data subject on account of the Administrator's economic activity.
+The period of limitation shall be determined by law, in particular the Civil Code (the basic limitation period for claims related to business activities is three years, and for a Sales Agreement two years).

 4.1 For the proper functioning of the Internet Shop, including the performance of Sales Agreements concluded, it is necessary for the Administrator to use the services of external entities (such as e.g. software provider, courier or payment processor).
 The Administrator shall only use the services of such processors who provide sufficient guarantees to implement appropriate technical and organisational measures so that the processing complies with the requirements of the RODO Regulation and protects the rights of data subjects.